-Women undergo breast augmentation for a variety of reasons, such as to increase the size of naturally small breasts, correct asymmetrical or disproportionately sized breasts, add volume to breasts that have grown saggy, or repair breasts damaged by trauma or disease.
+Women undergo breast augmentation surgery for a variety of reasons, such as to increase the size of naturally small breasts, correct asymmetrical or disproportionately sized breasts, add volume to breasts that have begun to sag, or repair breasts damaged by trauma or disease.
 Whatever your reason for considering breast augmentation surgery, it is important to be fully informed about your choices regarding implant type and size, incision technique, and implant placement.
-Our team is committed to helping each patient make the best choices to meet her personal appearance enhancement goals, and therefore we offer the following information for patient education.
+Our team is committed to helping each patient make the best choices to meet her personal appearance enhancement goals.
+Therefore we offer the following information for patient education.

 The three types of implants